 Athlete’s foot, the common fungal infection of the skin of the foot, is caused by the tinea fungus just like ringworm.
 It is a contagious infection and you can get it just by touching someone already suffering from athlete’s foot.
-Other chances of infecting are when you walk barefoot on damp floors in some public place like public showers, locker rooms etc. You may also catch it from your pets or those of your friends and neighbors as also from farm animals.
-If your immune system is weak then you are in higher risk group of people prone to athlete’s foot.
-If you are already infected with the fungus and want to get rid of those itching, burning, small blisters as well as inflammation and cracked, scaly skin between your toes, take help of these home remedies for athlete’s foot.
+Other chances of infecting are when you walk barefoot on damp floors in some public place like public showers, locker rooms etc. You may also catch it from your pets or those of your friends and neighbours as also from farm animals.
+If your immune system is weak then you are in the higher risk group of people prone to athlete’s foot.
+If you are already infected with the fungus and want to get rid of those itching, burning, small blisters, as well as inflammation and, cracked, scaly skin between your toes, take help of these home remedies for athlete’s foot.

 Remedies for Athlete’s Foot

 1. Tea Tree Oil for Athlete’s Foot